 What’s the difference between affiliate commissions and referral fees?

-Affiliate commissions are considered a type of referral fee.
+Affiliate commissions are considered a type of referral fee or finder’s fee.
 After all, commissions are a cash fee, paid out whenever an affiliate refers new business to your brand.

-Keep in mind, though, that affiliate commissions are paid out to content creators, while referral fees could also get paid out to customers (who use a referral program), ambassadors, or partners.
+Keep in mind, though, that affiliate commissions are paid out to content creators or partners at non-competing businesses, while referral fees could also get paid out to customers (who use a referral program), ambassadors, or other types of partners.

 What is a good commission rate for an affiliate?